HildoBijl/stepwise/shared/packages/skillTracking/coefficients/README.md

 Next to functions for coefficients, there are also two functions for coefficient sets.
 A coefficient set is an object `{ someSkill1: [...], someSkill2: [...] }` whose properties are coefficient arrays.

 - `ensureCoefficientSet(coefSet, requiredSkillIds)` makes sure that the provided object is a valid coefficient set with valid coefficient arrays.
 If `requiredSkillIds` is given, as an array of strings, then only these skillIds are filtered out of the coefficient set, and they must all be present or an error is thrown.
-- `getCoef(coefSet, skillId)` takes a coefficient set and gets the coefficients with the given `skillId`, checking that they are valid before returning them.
+- `getCoefficients(coefSet, skillId)` takes a coefficient set and gets the coefficients with the given `skillId`, checking that they are valid before returning them.
 If `ensureCoefficientSet` has been called, this is not needed anymore, since `ensureCoefficientSet` has already checked the coefficients.
 In this case `coefSet[skillId]` is sufficient to use.

 ## Moments